Trigger Components

 Triggers are commonly associated with bounding boxes, and it is this bounding box that determines the area within which the trigger is active.

-Letâs start with an Entity that includes a Static Model Component with an associated asset.
-In the following example, we have a static model of a statue.
+In the following example, we have a static model of a dragon.

-In order for the Trigger to affect something we need to use a Script Component, which will act as the âglueâ between the trigger event and the component property we wish to change.
-For details on how Script Components work please see the article here.
+For the Trigger to affect something, we need to use a Script Component, which will act as the ‘glue’ between the trigger event and the component property we wish to change.

 The following script turns a light on and off as the user enters the bounding box of the Trigger Component.
-For this example we will also require a light, add a Light Component to the same Entity and position it above the static model.
+For this example, we will also require a light, add a Light Component to the same entity and position it above the static model.

-// Event fired when a user enters the trigger
+// Event fired when a user enters the trigger volume.

 globalThis.onTriggerEnter = (_evtName, params) => {